PrEP: What are the side effects?

 How do I deal with them?

 If you experience any of these side effects, there are ways to make it easier so you don’t struggle to keep taking PrEP.
 While it is okay to take PrEP with or without food, it has been recommended to take it with (or soon after having) a meal – this can help with nausea.
-You can also take a painkiller like ibuprofen or paracetamol for any discomfort.
+For headaches, you can try taking an over-the-counter painkiller.

 Alternatively, you might want to take your dosage close to bed: some people report avoiding the effects of nausea due to sleeping through it.